Generating Literal and Implied Subquestions to Fact-check Complex Claims: Conclusion

 \section{Conclusion}

-We present a dataset, \dataname, which contains more than 1,000 real-world complex political claims with the decompositions in question form.
-With the decompositions, we are able to check the explicit and implicit arguments made in those claims.
+We present a dataset containing more than 1,000 real-world complex political claims with their decompositions in question form.
+With the decompositions, we are able to check the explicit and implicit arguments made in the claims.
 We also show the decompositions can play an important role in both evidence retrieval and veracity composition of an explainable fact-checking system.
-We believe that this dataset can further promote building explainable fact-checking systems and analyzing complex claims.